dsharvari98/MongoDb-Cheatsheet/README.md

-# MongoDb-Cheatsheet
+# mongoDb-cheatsheet
-Its a handy sheet for a backend developer.
+Its a handy sheet for a backend developer and even full stack developer.